 - Trim that decorates your house – no longer needs to be made from wood.
 Like the house above, Azek offers a variety of exterior trim for your house, deck and railings plus arbors, gazebos and more.

 - Metal roofs – are tougher than traditional asphalt shingles, with a 40 to 50 year warranty.
-Many homeowners didn't like the look of the standing seams, but new metal roofing options resembles slate, clay and wood shakes.
+Many homeowners didn't like the look of the standing seams, but new metal roofing options resemble slate, clay and wood shakes.
 The material is also extremely fire resistant and you won't have to clean up granules from your gutters and lawn.

 - Fiberglass windows – have good thermal insulating properties, plus they're moisture and rot resistant unlike wood windows.
 Like fiber cement siding, they won't warp due to extreme temperature changes and the seams are bonded so they won't separate.
 This means less caulking and paint finishes will last longer so there's less touch-up needed.